 Basal cell carcinoma is unlikely to spread throughout your body, but it can cause lots of damage to your skin, tissues, and even bone in the region if you forgo treatment.
-At Texas Skin Cancer Center in Kingwood, Pearland, and Houston, Texas, Joseph Sedrak, MD, specializes in diagnosing and treating basal cell carcinoma before it does a lot of damage.
+At Texas Skin Cancer Center in Kingwood, Pearland, Webster, and Houston, Texas, Joseph Sedrak, MD, specializes in diagnosing and treating basal cell carcinoma before it does a lot of damage.
 Book an appointment by phone or online to learn more about basal cell carcinoma and available treatments today.

 Basal cell carcinoma is the most common skin cancer type and affects the basal cells in your skin.
 The basal cells are one of three common cell types within your skin’s top layer and are responsible for producing new skin cells as you shed old cells.

 Ultraviolet (UV) light can damage the DNA within your basal cells and cause them to mutate.
 When they mutate, they begin to grow abnormally.
 You can reduce your risk of this happening by using sunscreen, wearing clothes and hats that shade your skin from the sun, and avoiding tanning beds altogether.

 Basal cell carcinoma commonly occurs in areas that get more sun exposure than others, like your face, arms, or neck.
 Skin affected by basal cell carcinoma changes in appearance, causing you to develop a patch, bump, or lesion.
 Basal cell carcinoma might look like: